 Lambda integrates with Kinesis by polling the stream for new records.
 When new records are available, Lambda invokes our function with a batch of them.
 Our code iterates through the records, decodes the base64-encoded data, parses the JSON, and adds a processing timestamp and a status based on heart rate.
 This processed data can then be sent to a database like DynamoDB or, as we'll see next, to S3 for long-term storage.

-Step 4: Storing Processed Data with Kinesis Data Firehose
+Step 4: Archive Processed Data with Kinesis Data Firehose to S3

 While our Lambda processes data in real-time, we also need to store it for historical analysis.
 Kinesis Data Firehose is a simple way to load streaming data into data stores and analytics tools.